CityOfBoston/summerofcode/index.md

 This project requires expertise in web-based interactive mapping technologies and data visualization.
 The contributor should be comfortable working with spatial data and creating intuitive user interfaces for complex planning scenarios.

+The mentors for the project will include key staff from the City of Boston's Office of Emerging Technology, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston between 2021 and 2024.

+### 2. Modern Data Visualization Components for Urban Analytics

+In the past few years, we have developed various dashboards to help citizens and city officials understand urban data.
+While these dashboards serve their purpose, we see an opportunity to create more engaging and interactive visualizations using modern web technologies that can handle large datasets efficiently.

+This project will include the following activities: 1) Creating reusable visualization components using Mapbox GL and D3.js that can visualize building energy data, 311 service requests, and traffic patterns 2) Implementing a component library with interactive features like temporal analysis, dynamic filtering, and cross-linking between different visualization types.
+The components should be responsive and work across different screen sizes 3) Building example implementations for three use cases: a building energy dashboard showing consumption patterns, a 311 dashboard displaying service request distributions, and a traffic dashboard visualizing congestion and signal timing data.

+We give this project a **medium** level of difficulty.
+The project can be completed in 175 hours.

+This project will require advanced experience with JavaScript, familiarity with open-source JavaScript libraries for interactive maps (Mapbox GL, MapLibre), and experience with modern visualization libraries (D3.js).
+Understanding of geospatial data formats is also esssential.

-The mentors for the project will include key staff from the City of Boston's Office of Emerging Technology including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston between 2021 and 2024.
+The mentors for the project will include key staff from the City of Boston's Office of Emerging Technology, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston between 2021 and 2024.

-### 2. Computer Vision Curb-Use Analysis System
+### 3. Computer Vision Curb-Use Analysis System

 The City of Boston's Streets Cabinet currently relies on labor-intensive manual processes for parking studies, where city planners walk Boston's diverse neighborhoods with clipboards, recording license plates at 15-minute intervals.
 This methodology severely limits both the scope and depth of curb usage analysis, providing only a narrow snapshot of parking patterns in our bustling urban areas.